What do initials after an instructor's name mean? Click here to find out.

 An advocate of strong foundation training for agility and not rushing her dogs, Mary believes that "it is a journey from the time dogs begin their puppy fundamentals until they retire."
 Mary is a fun, knowledgeable, experienced and very approachable instructor.
 She says she enjoys teaching new teams and loves the diversity of breeds of dogs.
 She loves seeing teams come together and being able to share in their journeys.

 Bronagh Daly started her agility career at 16.
-She began by running her Labradoodle Stella, who is currently in the P3 level in USDAA, Excellent/Masters in AKC, and has her C-ATCH in CPE.
-Stella, who has both dog and environmental stresses, has taught Bronagh about troubleshooting and ways to help stressed dogs.
-More recently, Bronagh has been competing in both Masters and Advanced USDAA levels with her first Border Collie, three-year-old Razzle.
-They recently attended their first Regional, making Steeplechase finals and running clean.
-Bronagh recently started on a new journey training her baby Border Collie, Oz.
-She has gotten the opportunity to run dogs of all sizes and speeds as well, adding to her understanding of handling many types of dogs.
-Bronagh is currently a OneMind Dogs Instructor Trainee.
-Her instruction is based in seeing everything from the dog’s perspective.
-She loves to help every team foster their strongest possible connection and level of trust!
-She also believes deeply in Leslie McDevitt’s CU protocol for any and every performance dog!
+She began by running her Labradoodle Stella, who achieved top levels in USDAA, AKC, and CPE.
+Stella, who has both dog and environmental stresses, taught Bronagh about troubleshooting ways to help stressed dogs in class and trial environments.
+More recently, Bronagh has been competing in Masters/Advanced USDAA levels with her four-year-old Border Collie, Razzle.
+Together, they recently attended their first Regional, making Steeplechase finals and running clean.
+Bronagh recently started on a new journey training her young Border Collie, Oz.

 Grace brings a unique approach to agility training, focusing on building strong team dynamics, and mutual team growth through an understanding of your dog's needs, and deeper cognitive connections.
 She is passionate about helping dogs and handlers to communicate more clearly, and eliminate frustration behaviors, so that both team members can enjoy the sport more fully.
 She brings an analytical approach to all aspects of dog training, ensuring her students have access to clear protocols with detailed explanations, printouts, and video support as needed.